 Is it really worth it for a crusher in this tournament to risk their whole stack on such a small edge?

-Volume refers to the amount of hands or tournaments a cash or MTT player plays respectively. player, it is probably likely he is playing something close to GTO, which would mean that part of his success comes from not passing up on small edges like this.
-I’ve also picked a hyper-turbo spot where nobody should be passing up on any type of edge since skill edge is much lower at shallower stack depths because there’s less room for postflop ‘outplaying’.
+Of course, if the other players in this tournament were playing GTO ranges, then Kommersant K would not have the edge he clearly enjoys.
+Given he is a high-{{tooltip-title: volume}} player, it is probably likely he is playing something close to GTO, which would mean that part of his success comes from not passing up on small edges like this.
+I’ve also picked a hyper-turbo spot where nobody should be passing up on any type of edge since skill edge is much lower at shallower stack depths because there’s less room for postflop ‘outplaying.’

 The point remains, however, that we know that this player enjoys a skill edge at this table and while calling here with a marginal hand is ICM solver-approved, folding is perhaps the more profitable option.
 Conversely, a weak player at this table should not be passing up on any small edges.